 Can you use Niacinamide and Vitamin C together in skincare?

-Skincare was easier when it was limited to a cleanser and moisturizer.
-However, with so many skincare products and ingredients targeting multiple skin issues- it can be confusing to know which products you actually need that can help your skin.
-Of course, it's a blessing that there's an ingredient to target every skin issue, but if you have multiple skin concerns, using them properly does require some professional guidance.
+Skincare was more effortless when it was limited to a cleanser and moisturizer.
+However, with so many skincare products and ingredients targeting multiple skin issues, it can be confusing to know which products you actually need that can help your skin.
+Of course, it's a blessing that there's an ingredient to target every skin issue, but if you have multiple skin concerns, using them properly requires professional guidance.

 On the other hand, certain ingredients work better together, such as sunscreen and Vitamin C. Chicago-based dermatologist Steven Mandrea told Real Simple, "I usually recommend applying vitamin C serum in the morning under moisturizer and sunscreen, as it can then work to combat exposure to free radicals and ultraviolet light throughout the day."